 Voodoo Ritual Yemaya:

 Yemaya, (Imanje, La balianne), is the female goddess of the oceans, fertility, mothering, nourishing, desirable, charming, loving, kindness.
-Ruler of the oceans and the embodiment of female power, guardian of all nourishing entities and she orders women’s affairs.
+Ruler of the oceans and the embodiment of female power, guardian of all nourishing entities and women’s affairs.
 Yemaya is a large black goddess with the look of a mermaid and powers of seduction.
 The Yoruban people of Nigeria worship her as the mother of the river Ogun.
 A container filled with water from the Ogun is used as a cure for infertility.
 Poultry and fish are offered as a sacrifice to the goddess, yams and cowrie shells are given as gifts.

 Festivals during the full Moon are held in Ymaya’s honour, she is seen as crystal clear and shining, dark and mysterious, all at the same time.
 The goddess has the power to consume and nurture, she is dedicated to renewal.
 Go to your altar and call upon Yemaya if you need her help, be very clear as you state what you want her to help you with.
 After voicing your request remember to thank Yemaya for her kindness.